lincolnanders5/GoPhast/README.md

-# EasyServer
+# GoPhast
 A simple, customizable backend engine written in [Go][golang] by [Lincoln Anders][LACOM].
-EasyServer uses the [Gin Framework][gin] and a backend pattern developed by Lincoln Anders.
+GoPhast uses the [Gin Framework][gin] and a backend pattern developed by Lincoln Anders.

 ## Route Patterns
-EasyServer uses common backend route patterns to remove the backend difficulty common in rolling custom engines.
+GoPhast uses common backend route patterns to remove the backend difficulty common in rolling custom engines.

 ### Static Assets